 Entergy is into energy.
-The integrated utility holding company's subsidiaries distribute electricity to 2.8 million customers in four southern states (Arkansas, Louisiana, Mississippi, and Texas) and provide natural gas to 194,000 customers in Louisiana.
-Entergy operates 15,700 miles of high-voltage transmission lines and 1,300 transmission substations.
-In addition, the company has interests in regulated and nonregulated power plants in North America that have a combined generating capacity of about 30,000 MW.
-An advocate of nuclear power, Entergy is one of the largest nuclear power generators in the US.
+The integrated utility holding company's subsidiaries distribute electricity to 2.8 million customers in four southern states (Arkansas, Louisiana, Mississippi, and Texas) and provide natural gas to 199,000 customers in Louisiana.
+Entergy operates 15,500 miles of high-voltage transmission lines and 1,500 transmission substations.
+In addition, the company has interests in regulated and nonregulated power plants in North America that have a combined generating capacity of about 30,000 MW (including nearly 10,000 MW of nuclear power).
+Entergy is one of the largest nuclear power generators in the US.

 Entergy performs operations across a 114,000 square mile area in Arkansas, Louisiana, Mississippi, and Texas.

 Sales and Marketing

 Entergy delivers electricity to 2.8 million utility customers in Arkansas, Louisiana, Mississippi and Texas.
 The electricity is sold to wholesale customers and is distributed via substations, transmission and distribution lines.

 Entergy Wholesale Commodities' customers for the sale of both energy and capacity from its nuclear plants include retail power providers, utilities, electric power co-operatives, power trading organizations, and other power generation companies.
 These customers include Consolidated Edison and Consumers Energy, companies from which Entergy purchased plants, and ISO New England, NYISO, and MISO.